sbmthakur/tracee-action-example/README.md

 # tracee-action-example

-An example repo to show how tracee can be configured as a GitHub Action.
+An example repo to show how Tracee can be configured as a GitHub Action.